Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 │  V(r)         External potential (constraints)                        │
 │  g|ψ|²        SELF-INTERACTION (density-dependent)  ← ATTENTION      │
 │                                                                         │
-│  The g|ψ|² term is NONLINEAR—it depends on ψ itself.                 │
-│  This creates:                                                         │
+│  The g|ψ|² term is NONLINEAR; it depends on ψ itself.                │ │  This creates:                                                         │
 │  • Condensation (many particles in one state)                        │
 │  • Superfluidity (frictionless flow)                                 │